Zen sitting postures

 • Keep your eyes soft.
 Your eyelids neither fully opened nor closed.
 A soft gaze downward but keep your head upright.
 Keep your lips and teeth closed with the tip of the tongue touching the back of the upper teeth.
 Relax.
 Take three deep breaths to start, to relax and calm the body, then resume natural breathing.

-• Next: Pay attention to your breathing.
+• Pay attention to your breathing.
 This will help you be present to the moment.
 Start by being fully aware of each breath sensation entering and exiting the body.
-Paying attention to how it enters through the nose, sensing the chest rising naturally, and exhaling naturally.
+Pay attention to how it enters through the nose, sensing the chest rising naturally, and exhaling naturally.
+Feel the breath in your whole body, all your senses and organs participating.
 Breathe naturally but smoothly, smoothing out any rough edges, like an oval.
 Smooth inhalation and exhalation.
 Discover each breath as unique.
 Experience your body and breath in calm stillness, unified with the body.
 What does it feel like?
 There is no wrong way to experience breath—just paying attention is the practice.
 When you find your attention elsewhere, gently return to attention to breathing.
+As you practice more, start to expand your sense of harmony with sounds, light, the room, others, the world outside.
+Practice can be expanded continually with the breath.

-• If you choose to count to practice being present.
-Talk to a teacher or senior student for instruction.
-After a gentle inhale, exhale with an internal “one” as the breath slowly exits the nose.
+• If you have trouble concentrating, you may choose to count breaths, or use a word or phrase with each breath.
+After a gentle inhale, exhale with a silent reciting of “one” as the breath slowly exits the nose.
 Inhale and then exhale with “two” and so on until you reach “ten” and at the end, return to “one.”
 When one loses count or becomes distracted by thoughts, gently return to “one” and start again —without judgment.
+You may also use words silently: “In” on the inhale and “Out” on the exhale.
+You may use the words “deep” “slow” “calm and ease” or “rest” “present moment” as well.
+Speak to a teacher for more instruction.

-• What is happening in Zazen is okay as it is.
+• No judging/be at ease/relax — It is called “Practice” because we do it over and over, each time new and different.
+All meditation periods are different with some being more distracting and some not.
+It’s okay as it is.
+It is important to relax and enjoy the time for your self.
 It’s most important not to judge or think you are doing it wrong.
 Be patient and practice kindness to yourself.
-Return to the practice without judgement.
-This is called Practice, over and over, opening up.
-Let each breath rest in the full moment, fully aware.
-When you get lost in thoughts, allow attention to your breath and posture to bring you back to the natural rhythm of the present moment.
+Return to the practice without judgment.
+When you get lost in thoughts, allow attention to your breath and posture to bring you back to what’s happening in the present moment.

-• When your mind wanders or you start thinking or planning, simply notice and return to your practice.
+• Return to the practice.
+Find a sense of alertness and awareness in the body and mind in harmony.
+When your mind wanders or you start thinking or planning, simply notice and return to your practice of breath, or open awareness.
 When the mind wanders, that is normal.
 The practice is to notice your mind has wandered, and then return to the breath.
 Each time you return, you are in the present moment.
-Over time, you will find your mind more present more often.
+Over time, you strengthen the ability to focus.

-• Find presence in daily life.
-Find your breath practice any time.
-Zazen is also slowing down mindfully in daily life.
-Move more mindfully and discover what is actually present.
-Pay attention to waking up, eating, moving, speaking with full awareness.
+• Mindfulness.
+Find presence in daily life.
+Pay attention to your movements, thoughts, and breath when waking up, eating, moving, speaking.
 Simply stop and take 3 deep breaths any time you need to slow down.
-This is Zen.
+This is also Zen practice.

 • Try practicing with a group.